What's the best way to pronounce heximal numbers?

-If you're willing to get a little weird and deal with the fact that nobody will understand your numbers (but have the satisfaction that in a theoretical world where everyone learned it as kids, it would be better than the first method), here's a much better system.
+However, it just inherits the English naming system with minimal tweaks.
+If you're willing to get a little weird and deal with the fact that nobody will understand your numbers (but have the satisfaction that in a theoretical world where everyone learned it as kids, it would be better than the first method), there are some much better possibilities.

 First, the digits.
 0 is "pa" (like in "papa"), 1 is "be" (like "bay"), 2 is "ti" (like "tea"), 3 is "do" (like "d'oh!"), 4 is "ku" (like "coup"), and 5 is "gr" (like "grrrr" but not drawn out).
 Note that all of the vowels are Spanish-style, not English-style.